 It’s great to encourage your little ones to play sports; they’ll get plenty of exercises, make friends with other kids, learn to play competitively yet respectfully, and of course learn the value of teamwork.

 Taking up a sport is nothing but positive for your children, but it can get to be a strain on your wallet.
-Sports equipment is expensive, and it seems like every other week something else is worn out, broken, lost or otherwise needs replacing.
+Youth Sports can be expensive, and it seems like every other week something else is worn out, broken, lost or otherwise needs replacing.

 First, try to limit your kids to one sport per season.
-Some children have a tendency to choose a sport, play it for a few weeks, and then move on to the next game, once again losing interest quickly.
+Some children tend to choose a sport, play it for a few weeks, and then move on to the next game, once again losing interest quickly.
 This can end up costing you a lot of money and leave you with piles of barely used sporting goods all over the house.

-When shopping for sports equipment, remember the old saying; buy it nice, or buy it twice.
+When shopping for sports equipment, remember the old saying; buy it nicely, or buy it twice.
 Investing in quality sports equipment now can save you money in the long run by reducing breakage and extending the life of the equipment.
 Y

 For equipment-heavy sports, consider buying things like heavy pads used.
 Thrift stores and flea markets are often packed with them.
-You may not find everything you need this way, but it can cut costs significantly, leaving you to spend more on nicer items like helmets, jerseys, and shoes or skates.
+You may not find everything you need this way, but it can cut costs significantly, leaving you to spend more on nicer football and hockey equipment like helmets, jerseys, and shoes or skates.

 Sporting goods retailers often offer internet discounts as well.
-You’ll just need to make sure to size appropriately since your kids won’t be able to try everything on this way.
+You’ll just need to make sure to size appropriately since your kids won’t be able to try everything this way.
 Don’t worry, of course.
-Buy smart and your kids will be having productive healthy fun all year.
+Buy smart, and your kids will be having healthy productive fun all year.